Bichette making progress, considered day to day | Globalnews.ca

 “It’s day to day and our staff is aligned with that,” Atkins said.

-Toronto will open the American League Division Series on Saturday against the winner of the wild-card series between New York and Boston.
+Toronto will open the ALDS on Saturday against the winner of the wild-card series between New York and Boston.

 The Red Sox won the opener of the best-of-three series on Tuesday.
 Game 2 was scheduled for Wednesday night.

-Atkins also said that Chris Bassitt (back) was making progress and could be available for the division series but fellow right-hander Jose Berrios (elbow) has yet to resume a throwing routine.
+Infielder Ernie Clement said the extended break before Game 1 was “much-needed for a lot of us.”

+“Get off the feet a little bit, take a load off mentally, I think it’s really important,” Clement said.
+“And then it’s right back to it.
+So the next couple days are going to be really important to gear up and get ready to go.”

-The Blue Jays closed the season last Sunday with a fourth straight win to secure the East Division title.
+Toronto closed its season last Sunday with a fourth straight win to secure the East Division title.
 Toronto finished tied with New York at 94-68 but the Blue Jays took top spot as they had a better head-to-head record.

+“It’s hard to go from playing four games where you basically have to win and there’s adrenalin and there is anxiety and there’s ups and there’s downs, to just kind of turning it off,” Schneider said.
+“I think the guys and the coaches deserved to turn it off for a day (or two) and then get back into it.”

+Game 2 is scheduled for Sunday in Toronto before the series shifts to Boston or New York for Game 3 on Tuesday.

 Toronto played in the wild-card round three times between 2020 and ’23 but was swept each time.